For help unlocking the full version and connecting to Google Calendar please see the "Desktop Guide"

-The FULL VERSIONS are valid for one household (or a few business users) on unlimited Google Calendars.
-The Full Version allows you to process ALL EVENTS on ALL your Google Calendar agendas.
+Full version licences are valid for one household on unlimited Google Calendars.
+The full version allows you to process all events on your Google Calendars.

-Please keep your account details private; Google places a limit on the number of daily requests software such as this can perform, so it's not fair to everyone else if you hand out your details to colleagues and friends.
-Not to mention that the GCalToolkit server will detect multiple installations so abuse may result in account restrictions.
+Please keep your account details private: Google places a limit on the number of daily requests software such as this can perform, and the GCalToolkit server will detect multiple installations so abuse may result in account restrictions.
 For use within one household or by a single business user you may use a "Personal" licences - otherwise you should purchase an "Enterprise" license.

-Please Note: If ever support requests exceed a certain limit I will have to remove the "Lifetime" deal, so get it now while stocks last!
+Please Note: If support requests exceed a certain limit I will have to remove the "Lifetime" licence

-The TRIAL VERSION allows you to process 500 events
+The trial allows you to process 500 events

 (* i.e the lifetime of GCalToolkit)

-GCalToolkit has many fantastic new features to help you repair and maintain Google Calendars, such as Meet management, RRULE editing, Dark Mode, Modified date, in addition to the v1.x features such as mass color edits, fully customizable column views and spreadsheets, adding prefixes/suffixes, case sensitive filtering (and regex support), mass editing of busy/free status, mass editing of the "guests can modify" field, sorting by resource owner, better Google session handling, a "shift" events option in the "Copy/Move" menu to allow you to duplicate groups of events (such as a work shift) that do not lend themselves to regular repeat event rules... and many more improvements and additions to make calendar maintenance and repair with GCalTooolkit easier and more powerful than ever before.
+GCalToolkit v2 has many fantastic new features to help you repair and maintain Google Calendars, such as Meet management, RRULE editing, Dark Mode, Modified date, in addition to the v1.x features such as mass color edits, fully customizable column views and spreadsheets, adding prefixes/suffixes, case sensitive filtering (and regex support), mass editing of busy/free status, mass editing of the "guests can modify" field, a "shift" events option in the "Copy/Move" menu to allow you to duplicate groups of events (such as a work shift) that do not lend themselves to regular repeat event rules... and many more improvements and additions to make calendar maintenance and repair with GCalToolkit easier and more powerful than ever before.

 Q: What is the easiest way to delete all my Duplicates from Google Calendar and synced devices?

-A: Install and run GCalToolkit, follow the simple steps to load your Google Calendar, check the number of duplicates detected, then click "SYNC to GCAL" and wait.
+A: Install and run GCalToolkit, follow the simple steps to load your Google Calendar, check the number of duplicates detected, then click "Save" and wait.
 That's it!